akhilesh0707/Rick-and-Morty/README.md

 # Rick-and-Morty
 The Rick And Morty - An app consuming a [Rick and Morty API](https://rickandmortyapi.com/) to display Characters it has been built with clean architecture principles, Repository Pattern, and MVVM pattern as well as Architecture Components.

+This Rick and Morty app provides an approach to separate back stack history for each tab in Bottom Navigation View using Android Navigation Architecture Component

+This app shows the usage of the new Navigation Architecture Component in collaboration with the Bottom Navigation view with separate back stack history for each tab.

 ## Architecture
 Uses concepts of the notorious Uncle Bob's architecture called [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).</br>